stitchdata/docs/_connect-files/api/objects/accounts/create-an-account.md

   - name: "partner_id"
     required: true
-    description: "The unique ID for your API client, obtained when you register to use the {{ page.api-name }}."
+    description: "The unique ID for your API client, obtained when you register to use the API."

   - name: "partner_secret"
     required: true
-    description: "The secret for your API client, obtained when you registered to use the {{ page.api-name }}."
+    description: "The secret for your API client, obtained when you registered to use the API."

 returns: |